Disc'in with Deer

 There are no tee boxes.
 The teeing areas are marked with tent stakes and rope on some holes.
 On others it is not readily apparent on which side of the tee sign the teeing area is supposed to be on.
 I hope tee boxes are in this course's future.
 At least it should have better markers for the teeing areas.

 The last few holes seemed to be a bit of a departure from the well thought out holes that make up most of the rest of the course.
 They are long, like the 1050 ft. #16 that seemed like someone was in a hurry to get you back to the parking lot.
-Hole 18 is a 420 ft. hole that plays like 520 ft. due to having to throw uphill 40 feet or so.
+Hole 18 is a 420 ft. hole that plays like 520 ft. due to having to throw uphill 50 feet or so over the course of the hole.

 For a course on a lake I expected the lake to come into play more than it did.
-There is only one hole with any realistic danger of losing a disc.
+There is only one hole with any realistic danger of losing a disc to the lake.
 Not knowing what was available to the designers, I can't count this as much of an issue, but I was a little disappointed.

 This is NOT a course for beginners.
 Even intermediate players would be wise to consider playing the short tees.
 This is also not a course to play if you are not in reasonably good shape.
 Pushing carts will be a challenge here due to the terrain.